sudheerj/javascript-interview-questions/README.md

 ##### Answer: 3

-The whole thing basically starts by counting how many odd numbers are in the array, which gives the value 2 to begin with.
-Then each element gets shifted left by its index, turning the numbers into slightly bigger weird versions of themselves, and each of those gets XOR-combined with the running value.
-By the time those three XOR hits finish, the value morphs into 11, which is exactly what the console prints.
+This question is really showcasing how JavaScript mixes array reduction with low-level bitwise tricks.
+The code first uses .reduce() to turn the array into a single value by counting how many elements are odd, then an IIFE immediately kicks in and loops through the array again, shifting each number left by its index and XOR-ing it into the accumulator.
+The whole vibe is about understanding how reduction works for summarizing arrays and how bit shifting plus XOR can transform values in a way that feels mathematical rather than typical JS.
 </p>
 </details>